FieldBoss/metascapes/README.md

 Getting Started
 ---------------

 The _**MetaScapes**_ application has been deployed on AWS as a web service available to all.
 No installation or configuration is required.
-This web service application serves as a demo and is designed to be a 'sandbox' that can be used to collect 'real data' in the field.
+This web service application serves as a demo and is designed to be a 'sandbox' that can be used to demonstrate the functionality of MetaScapes.

 *   Supported Browsers:
     *   Chrome